-Now bit about me.
+Now abit about me.
 I work from my practice in Kingsdown.
 I have 15 years of experience of private practice.
-I also work in a primary school one day a week and work alongside the majority of the local secondary schools.
-I work face to face, telephone and on zoom.
-I am also an outdoors counsellor and very passionate about this.
-I also run a walk and talk session for free for people in the area.
+I have worked at a Grammar, a primary school for a few years, EKRCC and work alongside the majority of the local secondary schools.
+I work frequently with couples and the LGBTQ+ community.
+I work face to face, telephone and online.
+I work integrally but lean heavily to psycho dynamic and attachment theory.
+I trained integratively and am an Accredited Counsellor.

 My contact details are 07725 193387 and my email address is firstname.lastname@example.org